Daniel Kaiser

 This research is funded by the ERC Starting Grant PEP ("Personalized priors: how individual differences in internal models explain idiosyncrasies in natural perception").

 The world around us is complex and characterized by constant change.
-To meet the challenge of efficient real-world vision, our brain dynamically monitors and directs sensory processing: attention is directed towards behaviorally relevant stimuli, information is integrated across space and time, and missing information is swiftly interpolated.
-All these functions require feedback projections in cortex, from cognitive to perceptual systems.
-We study how such feedback flows during naturalistic task and how rhythmic brain processes play a crucial role for simultaneously and efficiently transmitting feedforward and feedback information.
+To meet the challenge of efficient real-world vision, our brain dynamically monitors and directs sensory processing: predictions about future states of the world guide how information is integrated across space and time, and how missing information is swiftly interpolated.
+All these functions require feedback projections in cortex, from higher levels to lower levels of the visual hierarchy.
+We study such feedback flows during naturalistic tasks and how rhythmic brain processes play a crucial role for simultaneously and efficiently transmitting feedforward and feedback information.

 This research is funded by the DFG in the context of the SFB/TRR135 "Cardinal Mechanisms of Perception".